Challenges in Restructuring Community-based Moderation: Background

-If \textit{content moderation} describes the action of unpublishing content and banning users, \textit{governance} describes the process through which the rules that direct these actions are made.
-In Wikipedia---like most other community-based moderation sites---governance is also decentralized. governance of community-based moderation is what \citet{ostrom1990governing} describes as ``polycentric'' in that rule-making occurs on multiple levels.
-Although community members have considerable freedom and power in developing, deploying, and enforcing moderation policies and tools, they typically must adhere to platform-level rules as well \cite{seering_reconsidering_self_moderation, de2012coercion, thach2022visible}.
-In this sense, governance on Wikipedia shares significant similarities with other peer production communities \cite{jhaver2023decentralizing}.
-For example, Reddit contains millions of subreddit communities and StackExchange contains nearly two hundred Q\&A websites.
-In an example of polycentric governance, Reddit has a \textit{Moderator Code of Conduct} page that lists general rules for all moderators in the platform while also noting that moderators ``are at the frontlines using [their] creativity, decision-making, and passion to create fun and engaging spaces for [other members]'' \cite{reddit_coc}.
-As long as moderators adhere to the four basic rules, they are free to moderate content the way they see fit.
+If \textit{content moderation} describes the action of removing content and banning users, \textit{governance} describes the process through which the rules that direct these actions are devised.
+In Wikipedia, like most other community-based moderation sites, content governance is also decentralized.
+Community-based moderation often occurs through with what \citet{ostrom1990governing} describes as ``polycentric'' governance, in that rule-making occurs on multiple levels.
+Although community members receive considerable freedom and power in developing, deploying, and enforcing moderation policies and tools, they typically must adhere to platform-level rules as well \cite{seering_reconsidering_self_moderation, de2012coercion, thach2022visible}.
+In this sense, governance on Wikipedia is similar to other peer production communities \cite{jhaver2023decentralizing}.
+For example, Reddit contains millions of subreddit communities and StackExchange contains approximately two hundred Q\&A websites.
+In an example of polycentric governance, Reddit presents a \textit{Moderator Code of Conduct} page that lists general rules for all moderators on the platform while also noting that moderators ``are at the frontlines using [their] creativity, decision-making, and passion to create fun and engaging spaces for [other members]'' \cite{reddit_coc}.
+As long as moderators adhere to Reddit's four basic rules, they are free to moderate content as they see fit.

-On platforms governed following the polycentric model, users can actively participate in the creation and refinement of moderation policies via the process of negotiation and consensus voting \cite{forte2009decentralization}.
-While this gives users a more active role in shaping and maintaining the social norms, democratic governance can also hinder efficient decision-making and long-term planning \cite{de2012coercion}.
-Furthermore, while platform-level governing bodies may have a hands-off approach when it comes to content moderation, they are often relied upon to provide configurable moderation technologies to assist users across different communities which are seeking to moderate content differently.
+On platforms governed following a polycentric model, users may actively participate in the creation and refinement of moderation policies~\cite{forte2009decentralization}.
+Although this gives users a more active role in shaping and maintaining social norms, democratic governance can also hinder efficient decision-making and long-term planning \cite{de2012coercion}.
+Furthermore, while platform-level governing bodies may exhibit a hands-off approach regarding content moderation, they are often relied upon to provide configurable moderation technologies to assist users across different communities who seek to moderate content differently.
 For example, Reddit developed a highly configurable program called \textit{AutoModerator} that can be used in all subreddits \cite{konieczny2009governance}.